Shahablo/medcodepro/GroupProject/Docs/DesignDocument.md

 **Languages:**

-- The application will only be supporting English as language.
+- The application will only be supporting English language.
 No translations will be provided.

 ### 1.3 System Environment